linda-seiter/cmsc115_2252/week3/week3_lesson.md

 nominal temperature, and each of the 7 temperatures with the nominal humidity.
 Two test cases represent the same input (nominal humidity, nominal temperature), thus we need only 13 test cases.

-In general, N variables require 6N + 1 test cases for VBA:

-- 4N+1 cases on or within the boundaries.
-- 2N cases just outside a boundary.

-Two variables (humidity, temperature) thus require 6\*2+1 = 13 test cases:

 - 9 test cases for points inside the rectangle (black, blue, yellow dots)
 - 4 test cases for points outside the rectangle (red dots).

-Given the two ranges for variables humidity and temperature, we create 13 test cases.

 ```java
 import java.util.Scanner;